 Lichen Planus is an uncommon skin ailment that is non-infectious and affects the skin and mucous membranes.
 Approximately 2% of the world’s population is affected by this condition.
-Usually, men and women aged between 30 and 70 are affected by this condition equally but oral lichen planus is more common in female.
-Lichen planus may possibly be found in any lining tissue for instance, the esophagus, the mouth, ears, the eyes, and the genitalia.
+Usually, men and women aged between 30 and 70 are affected by this condition equally but oral lichen planus is more common in females.
+Lichen planus may possibly be found in any lining tissue, for instance, the esophagus, the mouth, ears, the eyes, and the genitalia.
 Skin surfaces such as the arms, scalp, legs, and torso may also be involved.
-The common area where this skin disease causes flat topped bumps are genital area, nails, scalp, mouth and tongue.
-Luckily there are effective Herbal Treatment for Lichen Planus.
-Such natural cures increases the healing speed.
+The common area where this skin disease causes flat-topped bumps is the genital area, nails, scalp, mouth, and tongue.
+Luckily there is effective Herbal Treatment for Lichen Planus.
+Such natural cures increase healing speed.

 Causes of Lichen Planus

 The Causes of Lichen Planus are unknown.
 Though, it is thought to be related to moreover the immune system the body’s natural defense against infection and illness or an allergic response to certain medicines.

 It is not caused by stress, but sometimes emotional stress makes it worse.
 This disorder has been known to happen after contact with certain chemicals, such as those used to build up color photographs.

 The symptoms of Lichen Planus may start abruptly or slowly.
 The early attack may persevere for weeks or months; intermittent recurrences may happen for years.
 The main spots are 2 to 4 mm in diameter with angular borders, violet color and a distinct sheen in cross-lighting.
 Rarely, blisters may build up.

 Symptoms of Lichen Planus depend on the part and other parts of your body affected.
 Common symptoms include:

 - Vulva (external female sex organs) and vagina